graphprotocol/contracts/IndexingPaymentsTodo.md

 # Done

+* DONE: ~~Double check cancelation policy.
+Who can cancel when?
+Right now is either party at any time.
+Answer: If gateway cancels allow collection till that point.~~
 * DONE: ~~If an indexer closes an allocation, what should happen to the accepeted agreement?
 Answer: Look into canceling agreement as part of stop service.~~
 * DONE: ~~Switch `duration` for `endsAt`?
 Answer: Do it.~~
 * DONE: ~~Support a way for gateway to shop an agreement around?
 Deadline + dedup key?
 So only one agreement with the dedupe key can be accepted?
 Answer: No. Agreements will be "signaled" as approved or rejected on the API call that sends the agreement.
 We'll trust (and verify) that that's the case.~~